 The psalmist “delights” in God’s presence among the people, the Lord’s deeds of grace and goodness.
 The psalmist also delights in those intentional times to study/converse/and explore what all this means for God’s people.

-“An hour of study is as an hour of prayer,” I have been taught.
+“An hour of study is as an hour of prayer”

 Experiencing times of wonder and and then pondering the wonder brings a wisdom that is beyond knowledge.
-Beyond even feeling.
+Even beyond feeling.

-In Psalm 111, our poet bubbles over with praise for God’s great and wonderful works but with particular thanksgiving for God’s covenant with Israel.
+In Psalm 111, our poet bubbles with praise for God’s great and wonderful works but especially with thanksgiving for God’s covenant with Israel.

 All God’s precepts are trustworthy.